 In sublime disregard for these calendrical shenanigans, our Ottawa weather is doing its usual thing for this time of year.
 Daytime highs in the 20s (even the high 20s) seem to promise an endless summer; overnight single-digit lows warn that autumn is coming.

 I don’t go out in the true summer heat so much: humidex scores nearing 40C are too much for me.
 But this summer annex is a delight, not least for the flying/jumping insects that abound.
 In one pose this guy, for instance, looks magisterial; in another he looks both goofy and reflective.

-These guys — wasps, I think — enjoy my pinky-winky hydrangea: a plant I love expect for its silly name.
+These guys — wasps, I think — enjoy my Pinky Winky hydrangea: a plant I love except for its silly name.